igorwaw/web-random/content/git-encrypt.md

 Tags: it, cloud
 Slug: git-encrypt

-I accidentaly posted on GitHub some files I shouldn't.
-Not password files or access tokens, just my input files from Advent of Code.
-I thought it doesn't matter since the files are generated for each player, but AoC author asks to keep them confidential.
+I accidentaly posted on GitHub some files I shouldn't: my input files from Advent of Code.
+I thought it doesn't matter since the files are generated for each player, but AoC author specifically prohibits this.

-I don't think it's a big deal: the files weren't very confidential and few people visit my GitHub anyway, but let's solve it.
+I don't think it's a big deal: few people visit my GitHub anyway.
+But let's solve it.
 I might need that skill one day for a more serious problem.

 This is a two part problem: